yohummus/yogi/README.md

 #### Terminals and Bindings
 _Terminals_ are communication endpoints used in user processes.
 Processes typically create many Terminals, some for control data, some for process data and some for debugging or logging purposes.
+A _Binding_, on the other hand, ties a local Terminal (i.e. the Terminal for which the Binding is created for) to remote Terminals (i.e. Terminals which are not on the local leaf).
+The local Terminal can receive messages from the remote Terminal(s) once the Binding has been established.
+A Terminal which has an established Binding is called a _bound_ Terminal.

 Terminals have three main properties: A _name_, a _signature_ and a _type_.
 The name of a Terminal is a path-like string used to identify the Terminal within